-LEADERSHIP program 2017
+Black Women Film!
+LEADERSHIP program

-Announcing the launch of the 2nd Annual Black Women Film!
+In 2016 we launched the Annual Black Women Film!
 Leadership Program.
-This one of kind program will once again offer emerging women filmmakers and media artists of African diaspora, the opportunity to forward their careers in film and media arts through in depth industry workshops and mentorship with Black women industry leaders from the film, television and media arts sector.
+This one of kind program once again offers emerging and mid-career Black women filmmakers and media artists of African diaspora, the opportunity to forward their careers in film and media arts through in depth industry workshops and mentorship with Black women industry leaders from the film, television and media arts sector.

 Black Women Film! is made possible with generous support from the Canada Council for the Arts and the Ontario Arts Council.
 In partnership with TIFF, National Film Board of Canada and the Canadian Film Centre